 After enabling renewal synchronization, you are presented with the option to prorate the first payment.

 Prorating the first payment means the customer will be charged an initial amount based on the number of days left in the current billing period.
 The amount is calculated by finding the price per day for the subscription and multiplying that by the remaining number of days in the current billing period.

-Proration is most appropriate for virtual subscription products where the customer is buying access to a virtual good and you want to provide the customer with access to that virtual good as soon as they sign up; however, you can choose to prorate only virtual products or all subscription products.
+This option can apply either For Virtual Subscription Products Only or For All Subscription Products.
+Proration is most appropriate for virtual subscription products where the customer is buying access to a virtual good and you want to provide the customer with access to that virtual good as soon as they sign up.

 Creating a Synchronized Subscription Product ↑ Back to top

 If a subscription product is set up to renew weekly, monthly or yearly, you can choose to align renewal schedule for that product to a specific day.

 - Go to: Products > Edit Product